Image: Shutterstock

 18. Nancy Drew Interactive Mysteries

 This game is an all-time favorite of children who are interested in solving mysteries just like the famous literary detective Nancy Drew!
 The players explore the haunted castles, frightening caves, and other horrid settings as they dig out the truth by using logical skills and memory.
-A computer game for 10-year-olds and up, it consists of puzzles and riddles related to the case, which makes it exciting.
+It consists of puzzles and riddles related to the case, which makes it one of the most exciting memory games for kids, especially those aged 10 years and up.

 19. LEGO Creator Islands